For widows in Africa, COVID-19 stole husbands, homes, future

 This story is part of a yearlong series on how the pandemic is impacting women in Africa, most acutely in the least developed countries.
 The Associated Press series is funded by the European Journalism Centre’s European Development Journalism Grants program, which is supported by the Bill & Melinda Gates Foundation.
 The AP is responsible for all content.

 Once widowed, women are often mistreated and disinherited.
-Laws prohibit many from acquiring land or give them only a fraction of their spouse’s wealth, and widows in places like southeastern Nigeria face suspicion over their husband’s death during the mourning period.
-In-laws can claim custody of children; tradition says kids belong to the father.
+Laws prohibit many from acquiring land or give them only a fraction of their spouse’s wealth.
+In-laws can claim custody of children.
 Other in-laws disown the children and refuse to help, even if they're the family’s only source of money and food.
-And young widows have no adult children to support them in communities with extreme poverty and few jobs for women with limited education.
+And young widows have no adult children to support them in impoverished communities with few jobs.

 In Nigeria, Africa’s most populous nation, some 70 percent of confirmed COVID-19 deaths have been men, according to data tracked by the Sex, Gender and COVID-19 Project.
-Similarly, more than 70 percent of deaths in Chad, Malawi, Somalia and Congo have been men, according to figures from the project, which is the world’s largest database tracking coronavirus differences between men and women.
+Similarly, more than 70 percent of deaths in Chad, Malawi, Somalia and Congo have been men, according to figures from the project.
 Other countries likely show similar trends but lack the resources to gather detailed figures.

 Experts say some of the widows left behind have nothing while others are pressured to remarry brothers-in-law or be cut off.
 Widows can start experiencing mistreatment by their in-laws before their husbands are even buried.